Technical Architecture

 Virtual Private Cloud ( VPC)

-A single Virtual Private Cloud (VPC) is automatically created when an AWS at Emory account is provisioned.
+A single Virtual Private Cloud (VPC) is automatically created when an advanced AWS at Emory account is provisioned.
 More VPCs may be requested and added to the account after the initial request.
-The AWS at Emory Service includes two types of VPC design.
-Type 1 VPC design is currently available whereas Type 2 is on the roadmap.
-Both act as extensions of Emory’s network through virtual private network (VPN) tunnels.
-The main difference is:
+Each VPC acts as extensions of Emory’s network through AWS Direct Connect and AWS Transit Gateway.

 Users and Roles